synclounge/docs.synclounge.tv/docs/faq.md

     This is most likely due to Popup Blocking.
 If you press the "Click me" button and nothing happens, make sure that your browser isn't blocking popups for the site.

-- _When trying to connect, "Unable to connect" "Try disabling your adblocker" appears even though there is no adblocker or it has been disabled._
+- _When trying to connect to my server, "Unable to connect" "Try disabling your adblocker" appears even though there is no adblocker or it has been disabled._

     This indicates that SyncLounge was unable to connect to the server properly.
 Here are known reasons why the connection may be blocked or not work properly: